While her eyes were glued to my laptop, I sat there staring at her.

 In those five minutes, I felt uncertain of my own Taste.
 Hard work.
 I doubted my own self.
 Her words put me back together.
 Not like a client but a friend.
 “This is beyond my expectations.
 I can’t thank you enough.
-I’m in love with everything you did here” I felt my own cheeks getting wet with two drops of tears that I couldn’t hold back within.
+I’m in love with everything you did here” I felt my own cheeks getting wet with drops of tears that I couldn’t hold back within.
 I felt Strong.
 Powerful.
 Proud.
 Proud of what I do.
 Accomplished!

 They say “there is always the first time for everything.”
 This was my first time a bride was so touched that she cried while watching her album and wedding trailer.
-I feel a step ahead of where I was since last wedding.
-I feel Accomplished.
+I felt a step ahead of where I was since last wedding.
+I felt Accomplished.
 Accomplished in moving forward.
 Learning.
 Making wonderful friends.
 Capturing their most important day and touching their hearts when delivering their priceless memories to them!

 If you want me to cover your (or your friends’) wedding, please feel free to get in touch.